praetorian-inc/praetorian-cli/README.md

 SSO enabled accounts can use CLI by inviting password-based accounts as collaborators.
-These collaborator accounts can assume into the main account using the `--account` option in the CLI, or including that information in the keychain file itself:
+These collaborator accounts can assume into the main account using the `--account` option in the CLI, or including that information in the keychain file itself with an **account** entry:

 ```
 [United States]